sabernazzani/honey-production-analysis/README.md

-# honey-production-analysis
+# The Effect of Neonic Pesticides on Bee Population and Honey Production

-The Effect of Neonic Pestecides on Bees and Honey Production
+This project aims to understand the extent to which the use of neonic pestecides has shifted honey production over the years by state.